FlavioMili/TicTacToe_Bitboard_AI/README.md

-# Tic-Tac-Toe AI with Bitboards
+# Efficient Tic-Tac-Toe AI implemented with Bitboards

 This project is a Tic-Tac-Toe AI implemented using bitboards.
 I developed this AI to learn how to use bitboards and how to use minimax algorithm.